Timeline: 1989. Laptops are arm-numbing monsters.

 2021 update: Interesting how things change.
 The Zenith MinisPort was a good idea at a wrong time.
 When I wrote this originally in 2000, the idea of a "Second Computer" was still not a popular idea.
 However, a relatively few years later, the introduction of the "Netbook" computer format returneed the idea of a "not my primary computer" to the market place.
 And now, most of us carry a smart phone or tablet that offers us amazing computing power and connectivity.
 A few years ago, there was talk that "tablets" would kill off the desktop and laptop computer, but looks like that's not going to happen.
 Yet.

 So why did the Minisport flop?
 Well, I suspect it was two big issues -- cost and connectivity.
 The cost of the MinisPort was higher than many low end (but more capable) desktops at the time.
 But then, some modern phones and tablets are more expensive than more powerful modern computers, but we've had some time to get used to it.
 The other thing is connectivity.
 The MinisPort predates the popular access to the Internet, and even easy network access to other computers in the office.
 Moving data from the MinisPort to your desktop was a non-trivial and deliberate process.
-But it was a machine that was before its time.
+You attached an external floppy, copied your files to it, moved the floppy to your desktop, and resumed work.
+Then you had to copy it back to the MinisPort to get back to work in the field again.
+It was a machine that was before its time.

 Copyright 2000-2021, Nick Holland